-Is this you, the way you are thinking but would never share?
+Is this how you are thinking but wouldn’t dare to share?

 ‘I am so different from who they think I am.
-If only they knew’
+They think I am good, but if only they knew…’

-‘I am scared of being found out, feeling a fraud and waking up worried about my pretence.’
+‘I am scared of being found out, feeling a fraud and waking up worried about my facade.’

 You think like someone who is suffering from…